How SIPs Build Wealth: Compounding & Cost Averaging

 Rupee Cost Averaging: Smart Investing in Every Cycle

 One of SIP’s superpowers is rupee cost averaging.
 Markets fluctuate—some months your fund’s NAV (Net Asset Value) is high, some months it’s low.
-When you invest the same amount every month:
+When you invest the same amount every month, your capital automatically buys more units when prices are low, and fewer units when prices are high.

 Why SIPs Work in Every Market Cycle